wp-plugins/laudd-social-sharing/README.txt

 === Laudd Share to Earn Points ===
 Contributors: laudd
-Tags: social network sharing, social sharing toolbar, premium content Requires at least: 3.0.1
+Tags: social network sharing, social sharing toolbar, premium content, free Requires at least: 3.0.1
 Tested up to: 4.3
 Stable tag: 4.3.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+This plugin and associated base service is completely free.

 Users earn points when content they share through the Laudd toolbar generates traffic.
 Also enables premium content that can be viewed using points.